 If no error is found, go back to Steam and see if Steam game update stuck still.

-Note that if a lot of errors are found, your drive looks like a failing disk, which may be an issue with the downloading/upgrading.
+But if a lot of errors are found, your drive looks like a failing disk, which may be responsible for Steam downloading/upgrading error.
 In this case, it is better for you to back up data on the drive as soon as possible and then replace the drive.
 Luckily, MiniTool Partition Wizard Free is also capable of doing this work.

 But if the above user experience does not help, you may continue reading the solutions put forward by Steam.